redis/redis/README.md

 ---------

 Redis has some dependencies which are included into the `deps` directory.
-`make` does not rebuild dependencies automatically, even if something in the source code of dependencies is changed.
+`make` does not rebuild dependencies automatically, even if something in source code of the dependencies changes.

 When you update the source code with `git pull` or when code inside the dependencies tree is modified in any other way, make sure to use the following